Online Learning of Modular Bayesian Deep Receivers: Single-Step Adaptation with Streaming Data: Experimental Study

 \subsection{Online Learning Latency}

 The main goal of our single-step online learning methodology is to enable adapting deep receivers to channel variations with an extremely minor overhead.
 We next show how each of the ingredients incorporated in our framework (single-step Bayesian learning, approximations \ref{itm:EF}-\ref{itm:DLR}, modular adaptation) translates into latency reduction.
 We consider a \ac{mimo} setting with $K=3$ users and $N=5$ antennas, using a modular (DeepSIC) and a non-modular (ResNet) deep receivers.
 As our focus is on latency, we compare the learning algorithms that operate in a streaming manner (adapt on each incoming sample), under different forms of \ac{dlr} limitations $R$ (as \ref{itm:DLR} can be combined with any Bayesian adaptation method).
-All models were trained using Jax on the same platform, an Intel i7 12th Gen CPU, i.e., on a standard laptop without dedicated \ac{ai} accelerators.
+All models were trained using JAX on the same platform, an Intel i7 12th Gen CPU, i.e., on a standard laptop without dedicated \ac{ai} accelerators.
 The resulting average latencies are reported in Table~\ref{tab:runtimes}.

 {Among the EKF-based methods (\ref{itm:LinGaus}), \ac{vd-ekf}, which enforces a diagonal covariance, achieves the lowest latency.
 Lo-Fi, which uses a diagonal + rank-$R$ covariance structure, introduces a moderate overhead compared to \ac{vd-ekf} but remains in the same latency regime as GD-$10$ while being considerably more expressive.
 The full covariance variant \ac{cm-ekf} incurs a considerable increase in latency.
-The \ac{ef} approximation (\ref{itm:EF}) reduces the latencies of the \ac{bong} algorithm for all covariance types, at the cost of stability and performance reduction, as shown in the following subsections.} {The effect of modularity is also evident: DeepSIC consistently achieves sub-millisecond adaptation, whereas the same update rules applied to a dense ResNet quickly become impractical.
-This highlights that combining modular architectures with single-step Bayesian adaptation is essential to meet real-time constraints.}
+The \ac{ef} approximation (\ref{itm:EF}) reduces the latencies of the \ac{bong} algorithm for all covariance types, at the cost of stability and performance reduction, as shown in the following subsections.}